History and Purpose

 Purpose

+Our priority is to work with traditional schools to meet the unique needs of every student in Caldwell County.
 The purpose of Gateway is twofold.
 First, the school serves as a primary strategy in the effort to eliminate dropouts.
-By providing a smaller environment, performance-based curriculum, intense monitoring of student performance, and weekly communication with the home, Gateway has helped to reduce the number of students who drop out of the Caldwell County Schools.
-Another important purpose of the program is to provide the means for regular (home) schools to remove chronic behavior, attendance, and achievement problems from the regular classroom.
-These often-disruptive students impede the education process of the home school and strain resources.
-At Gateway, these students are in a much smaller environment, are closely monitored, and are given individual plans for success.
-The school program is at the same time very nurturing and one of the toughest anywhere in terms of discipline.
+By providing a smaller environment, performance-based curriculum, intense monitoring, and consistent communication with the home, Gateway has helped to reduce the number of students who drop out of Caldwell County Schools.
+Another important purpose of the program is to provide an alternative to the traditional school experience.
+Our smaller class sizes and personalized learning envrionment are exactly what some students need to excel.